 The form of the sculpture will be made of bright stainless steel with subtle cut-out patterns through which light will shine.
 Glowing diffusion will wrap the single continuous edge for both safety and to create a dynamic and even brightness throughout.

-The ROOT Pavilion is a nimble architecture of color and light.
+The Anchor Artwork is a nimble architecture of experience and light.
 Against the grand staging of the new Charleston East building—an architecture of lightness in its own right—this pavilion performs as a complementary structure: one developed from the computational protocols and spirit of play that guide the work that happens on the premises.
-This system of many parts in bright-hued, ultra-thin aluminum will perform as an icon and a point of engagement for both Google employees and the Mountain View public.
+This system of many parts in ultra-thin aluminium will perform as an icon and a point of engagement for both Google employees and the Mountain View public.
 At this prominent intersection where Google campus meets public space, our expressive pavilion establishes an inspiring outdoor room that will draw curiosity and host interactions of many possible kinds— day and night.

 s i n g u l a r i t y³ is a gathering space of futuristic aspiration and interactive light.
 The dynamic geometry of this soaring space is a conceptual re-envisioning of “singularity” as the simultaneous evolution of three realms: Technology, Humanity and the Earth.